neuropsychology/NeuroKit/README.rst

 **The Python Toolbox for Neurophysiological Signal Processing (EDA, ECG, PPG, EMG, EEG...)**

-This package is the continuation of `NeuroKit.py <https://github.com/neuropsychology/NeuroKit.py>`_, with which you can analyze your physiological data with only two lines of code.
+This package is the continuation of `NeuroKit1 <https://github.com/neuropsychology/NeuroKit.py>`_.
+It's a user-friendly package with which you can analyze your physiological data with only two lines of code.

 ..
     Quick Example